 How many times have you come home after a long day to find your feet looking like two prunes after you took your socks off?
 If your answer is plenty, now may be the time to ditch the traditional cotton whites and buy a pair of socks that can accommodate your sweaty feet.
 Whether your job requires a lot of physical activity or you just enjoy exercising frequently, we’ve all been there.
 No one likes having sweaty feet.
 Fortunately, there are socks specifically designed for wicking sweat and moisture away in order to keep your feet cool and dry throughout the day.

 I decided to do a little research (and by ‘a little’ I really mean about 12 hours in total) in order to find the hands-down best socks for sweaty feet.
-I compared over 70 different types of socks, looking at things like material, breathability, and comfort, as well as reading through hundreds of customer reviews in order to get the best possible feedback on every type.
-I’m a bit of a sock fanatic as I’m a huge outdoorsman and avid gym-goer, so trust me when I say I know what to look for in a solid pair of socks.
+I compared over 70 different types of sweat wicking socks, looking at things like material, breathability, and comfort, as well as reading through hundreds of customer reviews in order to get the best possible feedback on every type.
+I’m a bit of a sock fanatic as I’m a huge outdoorsman and avid gym-goer, so trust me when I say I know what to look for in a solid pair of sweat wicking socks.
 After careful consideration, I’ve narrowed the choices down to a top five below.

 Top Pick: Darn Tough Merino Wool Athletic Socks

 The magic behind this sock?
 Merino wool.
 The Darn Tough socks are made of 53% Merino Wool, 42% Nylon and 4% Lycra Spandex.
 Merino wool has become a staple in the outerwear community for the fabric’s unique ability to keep your body cool when hot as well as hot when cool.
-In the case of sweaty feet, this natural material provides maximum breathability for the foot by absorbing any developing moisture from the foot and releasing it to the outside of the sock where it won’t bother your feet.
+In the case of sweaty feet and foot odor, this natural material provides maximum breathability for the foot by absorbing any developing moisture from the foot and releasing it to the outside of the sock where it won’t bother your feet.
 Best of all, it can absorb a ton of moisture without the sock physically becoming wet.

 Darn Tough socks can be found at varied lengths and can be used for running, hiking, construction or just regular use if you live in a hot climate!
 So if you are living somewhere like Southern Florida, these are definitely a pair of socks you want to try out.
 They are light enough for breathability but don’t feel as if your foot is unprotected.
 If you don’t believe me, believe the hundreds of customers who have used these socks and continue to speak highly of their ability to keep their feet dry in the most extreme conditions.
 Check out the impressive reviews for yourself here.